 Little Anchors Preschool is located at Vermilion Elementary School and services students from ages 3-5.
 Students must be 3-years-old by August 15.
-Model peers must not be age eligible for kindergarten, unless the student has been identified as a student with a disability.
-Model peers are children without delays or disabilities who are integrated and participate along with the special needs students in the preschool program.
-Model peers will be exposed to cognitive, language, physical, social/emotional and independent living skills.
+Students must not be age eligible for kindergarten (unless identified as a student with a disability).
+Our program services "model peers," general education students, and students with disabilities.
+"Model peers" are defined as children without delays or disabilities who are integrated and participate along with the special needs students in the center-based preschool program.
 While benefiting from the preschool experience, these children provide peer interaction and socialization for the preschoolers with special needs.
 All children learn, not only from adults, but from watching and interacting with other children.
-Participation as a model peer is tuition-based.
+Model peers must demonstrate age-appropriate cognitive, language, physical, social/emotional and independent living skills.
+A screener is completed prior to placement to assess these skill areas.